Option10/Text-Mining-with-R/README.md

 Finally, we manage to make an application on shinyapps able to treat and sort revelant documents regarding user's query's.

+## Code packages :

+Main.R : Core of the code.
+Here the user can chose if he wants to make a new calculus for LDA, LSA or the tokenization, change the hyperparamter k and use new dataset.
+It's in this part of the code that query's are implemented.
+It will then uses the outputs of the functions below to run the application.

+Extract_Data.R : This code takes all documents from the PubMed database, preprocess them to make the abstracts readabel for the app and identifying every abstract with its ID.
+Finally, we create a dataframe will all those documents.

+LDA.R : The code use the dataframe of tokens to implement the LDA algorithm and calculate the gamma and beta values.

+LDA_query_system.R : Here the code uses the output of LDA.R to implement the query system.
+Query's are taken from the main.R

+LSA.R and LSA_query_system.R : Works exactly the same as for the LDA algorithm.

+Tokenization.R : Function to transform words from documents into tokens (i.e. every word becomes a row in the dataframe).
+It will also remove all stopwords.

+Load.packages.R : Function to download all packages needed in the functions above.

 ## How to run the app

 - Make sure you have R installed